Ankit-Mishra0/Senpai-Central/README.md

 - `app/YT_API/` — Python scripts for fetching anime trailers from YouTube
 - `requirements.txt` — Python dependencies
 - `README.md` — Project documentation

 ---

-## Deployment

-Deploy the frontend easily with [Vercel](https://vercel.com/).
-Backend scrapers can be deployed on any Python-compatible server.

----